cosmos/cosmos-sdk/docs/interfaces/rest.md

 ## Application REST Interface

 Building the REST Interface for an application involves creating a [REST server](./rest.md#rest-server) to route requests and output responses.
-The SDK has its own REST Server type used for LCDs (light-client daemons).
-It has a `ServeCommand` that takes in an application's `codec` and `RegisterRoutes()` function, starts up a new REST Server, and registers routes using function provided from the application.
-To enable this command, it should be added as a subcommand of the root command in the `main()` function of the CLI interface:
+The SDK comes with its own REST Server by default called the LCDs (for Light-Client Daemon).
+To enable it, the `lcd.ServeCommand` command should be added as a subcommand of the `rootCmd` in the `main()` function of the CLI interface:

 ```go
 rootCmd.AddCommand(lcd.ServeCommand(cdc, registerRoutes))